 gouache on paper, sheet size 15.25 X 26.25"

 While a supervisor, Louis Schanker did several murals for the WPA.
 A series of 11 murals was done for the TB wards’ dining room and at the Neponsit Beach Children’s Hospital in Rockaway Queens.
 The official pictures, taken for the WPA, are available on line from the Smithsonian Museum in Washington D.C.
-Some show him working on the murals while others must have been taken at the dedication ceremonies because he is shown wearing uncharacteristically formal attire.
+Some show him working on the murals while others must have been taken at the dedication ceremonies because he is shown wearing formal attire.
 In the late 1970’s Schanker checked with the Hospital to see if the murals were still there.
 The Hospital had been converted into a senior citizens home.
 The administrator did not know of any pictures, but initiated a search that proved fruitless.
 In a 1970 interview Schanker said that he was pretty sure that they were removed when the Army used the building for returning servicemen in the late 40’s and early 50’s.
-When the building was taken over by the HHC in 1983 the images were listed as “missing.”
+When the building was taken over by the Health and Hospitals Corporation (HHC) in 1983 the images were listed as “missing.”

 s4b.jpg (180949 bytes)